mmm111mmm/inacityinthefuture/02-bool-compare-if/5-booleans-numbers.md

-# 5. Booleans and numbers
+# 5. Booleans and comparing numbers

 We can make numbers produce booleans.